-An adults-only “cocktail” that is sure to please.
-Delicious fresh fruit of the season is cut up and seasoned with a little rum, a little sugar and lemon zest for an almost healthy and surprisingly tasty fruit cocktail dessert.
+This Fruit Cocktail is an adults-only dessert that is sure to please.
+Delicious fresh fruit of the season is cut up and seasoned with a little rum, a touch of sugar sugar and lemon zest for an almost healthy and surprisingly tasty fruit cocktail dessert.

 This fruit cocktail dessert is so pretty in red & perfect for summertime.
 You can make it in 20 minutes or less and serve it as a cocktail or a dessert!